GuzhengAlive/hugo-cms/site/content/new-album-releases/year-of-the-funky-by-bei-bei-and-shawn-lee.md

   credits to their name (spoiler: you’ve heard their music) Year of the Funky is the joyous result of one of the most skilled and accomplished guzheng players in the United States, Bei Bei, combining her expertise with the prodigious multi-instrumentalist that is Shawn Lee.
-I can’t possibly o ether musician justice so please check out their personal websites.
+I can’t possibly do ether musician justice so please check out their personal websites.

   High-Energy with catchy beats, my two favorite tracks are Love in Hong Kong and of course, Year of The Funky.

   This 2017 album was produced in association with Légère Recordings.

   Genre: Fusion and Funk

   Instruments: Guzheng, drums, bass, electric guitar…